Optimize Your Delivery Experience

 The Bottom Line

 Success in modern e-commerce requires measuring delivery performance through both cost and revenue lenses.
-Businesses that use customer journey maps decrease their customer service costs by 15% to 20%²⁰.
-By tracking comprehensive metrics, preparing thoroughly for peak season, and viewing delivery as a revenue driver rather than a cost center, retailers can transform their last mile into a competitive advantage.
+By leveraging customer journey maps to decrease service costs by 20%20 and viewing the last mile as a growth engine rather than a cost center, retailers can transform fulfillment into a competitive advantage.

 Frequently Asked Questions